 The center of the whirlpool, the power of silence (1 Kings 19:11-13)

-A Catholic meditation that helps middle-aged people regain their focus in silence in an era of noise and anxiety.
+A Catholic meditation that helps middle-aged people regain their focus in silence in an age of noise and anxiety.
 1 Through the words of Kings 19, we preach about the Lord coming in silence.

 — 1 Kings 19:11-13